Ivernation/Raspbery-PC/Component-Range.md

 ~All the things I need to build the Pc

-Whisper: All prices are in USD
  Whisper: All prices are in USD!

 ====The Fundamentals====